 The SCO in fiction

-- The Human Reform League in Mobile Suit Gundam 00 could be seen as having evolved from the SCO, considering how China and Russia are the leading players there.
+- The Human Reform League in Mobile Suit Gundam 00 could be seen as having evolved from the SCO, considering how Russia, China and India (which will join SCO in 2017) are the leading players there.

 - The SCO, along with NATO and an Islamic Alliance, is one of the three alliances in Modern Day Scenario II, replacing the Axis.